Einenlum/iron/README.md

 ## Tests

-This project is tested thanks to PHPSpec.
+This project is tested thanks to PHPSpec and PHPUnit.
 To run the tests:

 `composer test`

+## CS Fixing

+Coding Standards are checked and fixed thanks to PHP-CS-Fixer.
+To fix your code, just run `composer cs-fix`.

 ## Contributing